statamic/docs/content/collections/fieldtypes/assets.md

     description: >
         The folder (relative to the container) to begin browsing.
 Default: the root folder of the container.
   -
+    name: dynamic
+    type: string
+    description:
+        Assets will be placed in a subfolder based on the value of this field.
+See [dynamic folders](#dynamic-folders).
+You may use `id`, `slug`, or `author`.
+  -
     name: min_files
     type: int
     description: >